JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Gobhila_4.md

 14\.
 Of a male and a female sheep, if he is desirous of flocks.

 15\. [^442] One who desires that his means of livelihood may not be exhausted, should sacrifice in the evening and in the morning the fallings-off of rice-grains, with (the formulas), ‘To Hunger Svâhâ!’
-‘To Hunger and Thirst _S_vâhâ!’
+‘To Hunger and Thirst <i>S</i>vâhâ!’
 (MB.
 II, 6, 16.
 17).

 16\. [^443] If somebody has been bitten by a venomous animal, he should murmur (the verse), ‘Do not fear, thou wilt not die’ (MB.
 II, 6, 18), and should besprinkle him with water.